Ojas - Resilience and Immunity in Ayurveda

 According to Shaka Vansiya Ayurveda (SVA):

-Soma is the raw material for ojas.
+• Soma is the raw material for ojas.

 Together, soma, agni, and marut form prana, the vital energy that powers all life.
-We receive prana from food, water, and breath—but it can be weakened by over-processed food, polluted air and water, pesticides, and electromagnetic stress.
+We receive prana from food, water, and breath—but it can be weakened by over-processed foods, polluted air and water, pesticides, and electromagnetic stress.

 Supporting and Replenishing Ojas

-Conduct (Brahmacharya): right action and mindful living
+3. Conduct (Brahmacharya): Right action, balance, and mindful living.

 Keep Ojas High: Simple Practices